kreier/T300/README.md

 ### History

-- [T100]() first robot with Bluetooth remote control, 2 wheels, L298N motorshield
+- [T100](https://github.com/kreier/T100) first robot with Bluetooth remote control, 2 wheels, L293D motorshield. _2018-10-09_
-- [T110]() updated robot with Bluetooth 4.0 remote to be used by iOS devices
+- [T110](https://github.com/kreier/T110) updated robot with Bluetooth 4.0 remote to be used by iOS devices. _2018-10-25_
-- [T80]() simplified version for Viet for the [Sciencefair 2018]() Design project
+- [T80](https://github.com/kreier/T80) simplified version for Viet for the [Sciencefair 2018]() Design project.
+Has a L298N motor driver and HC-05 bluetooth module.
+Power supply was upgraded to LiIon because the 4 AA batteries provided not enough voltage for the bluetooth module once the motors where started. _2019-03-26_
-- [T200]() updated 2-wheel robot, controlled by an ESP32 over BLE and the software []() reverse engineered for our purpose
+- [T200](https://github.com/kreier/T200) updated 2-wheel robot, controlled by an ESP32 over BLE and the software []() reverse engineered for our purpose
 - [asa](https://github.com/kreier/asa) robot from first ASA period 2019/2020, evolved to T300 in the second period.
-After 9 sessions 60% of the students successfully finished their remote controlled robot.
+After 9 sessions 60% of the students successfully finished their remote controlled robot. _2019-11-04_
-- [T300]() this robot with 4 wheels, robot arm, ultrasonic distance sensor is the enhanced asa robot
+- [T300](https://kreier.github.io/T300) this robot with 4 wheels, robot arm, ultrasonic distance sensor is the enhanced asa robot.